genevrahenrike/subreddit-scrapper/Subreddit Keyword Extraction Pipeline.md

     --posts-generic-df-ratio 0.10 \
     --posts-drop-generic-unigrams \
     --posts-phrase-boost-bigram 1.35 \
+### Analysis of Composition Behavior: `r/CX5` Example

+A test run on `page_31.json`, which contains `r/CX5`, demonstrates the behavior of the theme-anchored composition.

+*   **High-Engagement Composites:** The post "Cabin air filter: < $10 and 1 minute of your time." has very high engagement (795 score, 92 comments).
+The pipeline correctly identifies "cabin air filter" as a key phrase and, using the frontpage title "Mazda CX-5" as an anchor, produces high-scoring keywords:
+    *   `Mazda CX-5 cabin air filter`
+    *   `CX5 cabin air filter`
+*   **Low-Engagement Composites:** The post "maintenance/oil change" has very low engagement (score 1, comments 1).
+While "oil change" is on the subject whitelist (`config/compose_subjects.txt`), its base score from TF-IDF is negligible compared to high-engagement posts.
+The final composed score (`base_score * multiplier * bonus`) is therefore too low for "Mazda CX-5 oil change" to rank in the top keywords for the subreddit.

+This outcome is by design.
+The system correctly prioritizes keywords based on demonstrated community engagement, preventing low-signal or off-topic posts from generating noisy composite keywords.
+To guarantee the inclusion of specific composed terms like "oil change" when they appear locally, even with low engagement, further enhancements would be needed, such as:
+1. A mechanism to "ensure" a certain number of whitelist-composed terms appear in the output, regardless of score.
+2. Basing the `base_score` for whitelisted subjects on their raw local frequency (TF) instead of the full TF-IDF, which would give them a more stable floor for composition.
     --posts-phrase-boost-trigram 1.7 \
     --posts-stopwords-extra config/posts_stopwords_extra.txt \
     --posts-phrase-stoplist config/posts_phrase_stoplist.txt \
     --posts-replace-generic-with-anchored \
     --posts-theme-penalty 0.55 \
+    --compose-subjects-path config/compose_subjects.txt \
     --embed-rerank \
     --embed-model 'BAAI/bge-small-en-v1.5' \
     --embed-alpha 0.35
 ```

+Composition controls (CLI):
+- `--no-compose-anchor-posts`: disable composition entirely (enabled by default).
+- `--compose-anchor-multiplier FLOAT`: score fraction applied to composed terms (default 0.85).
+- `--compose-anchor-top-m INT`: top-M posts phrases to consider for composition (default 20).
+- `--compose-anchor-include-unigrams`: allow composing from unigram posts terms (off by default).
+- `--compose-anchor-max-final-words INT`: cap final composed phrase length (default 6).
+- `--no-compose-anchor-use-title`: do not use meta.title as the anchor phrase; fall back to subreddit token.
+- `--compose-subjects-path PATH`: newline-delimited subject whitelist (e.g., "oil change", "cabin air filter") composed only when present in local posts.

 ## 4. Future Enhancements